 The Surge Mastercard® markets itself as a credit-builder card, and in some respects that’s true.
 Celtic Bank considers individuals with less-than-stellar credit, and it does report payment history to all three main consumer credit bureaus.

-But where the Surge Mastercard® really stands out is that it claims to offer a way for you to get your hands on an unsecured credit card with a $500 credit limit (which is really only $375, because Continental Finance assesses the first year’s annual fee before you begin using your card).
+But where the Surge Mastercard® really stands out is that it claims to offer a way for you to get your hands on an unsecured credit card with an initial limit of $300 to $750.

 When you can’t afford to put down a security deposit, unsecured credit cards can be attractive, even when they offer few additional perks.

 Unfortunately, there’s no guarantee that you’ll be approved for the unsecured version of the Surge Mastercard®.
-Depending on your creditworthiness, you may be offered a secured card instead.
+Depending on your credit profile, you may be offered a secured card instead.

 Without the guarantee of an unsecured card, the Surge Mastercard® loses almost all of its appeal — especially considering its exorbitant fees.

-Doing the quick math, $125 is 25% of the card’s $500 credit limit, which is a pretty high percentage of your credit limit.
+Doing the quick math, $75 is 25% of the card’s $300 minimum credit limit, which is a pretty high percentage of your credit limit.

 But it gets worse.
-After your first year, the Surge Mastercard® charges a $10 monthly maintenance fee — a total of $120 per year — once cardholders enter their second year.
+After your first year, the Surge Mastercard® charges a monthly maintenance fee — a total of up to $120 per year — once cardholders enter their second year.

 What if you to want to add an authorized user on the account?
 Surprise, there’s a one-time fee for that too — $30 per authorized user.